ho-thanh-und/tp/docs/UserGuide.md

 ### Viewing job application statistics: 'viewstats'

-Displays the amount of applications for each role.
+Displays the number of applications for each role.

 Format: `viewstats`